Home chemicals (Detox Your Home program)

 drumMUSTER is the national program that has been set up for the collection and recycling of cleaned eligible non-returnable crop production and on-farm animal health chemical containers.

 As a chemical user, drumMUSTER provides you with a defined route to safely dispose of your used chemical containers.
 All you are required to do is clean your containers so they are free of any chemical residue then deliver them to one of our Resource Recovery Centres located in Shepparton, Ardmona or Murchison.
 This is a free service; however, you are required to book your visit on one of the specific days available for collection.
+Check the Resource Recovery Centre pages for days, times and limits.
 Bookings can be made by calling Council on 5832 9700 to register your name, address and number of drums.

 To find out more about the drumMUSTER program please visit the drumMUSTER website.